prashanthyadamala/prashanthyadamala.github.io/_pages/about.md

 With strong communication skills, I work closely with stakeholders to define the problem.
 With a focus on the issue, I analyse relevant data to present a strong data-driven narrative using Power BI's reports that provide meaningful insights.

-I look forward to connecting with you to explore the world of data and helping people solve problems.
+I look forward to connecting with you to explore the world of data and help solve problems.

 Why data analysis?
 ======